uzabase/concurrently/README.md

 databox and must return databox.
 Use `databox.core/map`, `databox.core/mapcat` or `databox.core/filter` transducers for handling databoxes for safe.
-Because functions of databox safely handle exceptions that occurred while processing data and always return a databox, and most of the functions construct transducers, you should use them for handling databoxes.
+Because functions of databox safely handle exceptions that occurred while processing data and always return a databox, and most of the functions in databox.core can be used as transducers.
+You should use them for handling databoxes.

 For example: